CEI-lab/ece3400-2017/docs/tutorials/PCB/readme.md

 # Designing a PCB
+## ECE 3400, Fall 2017, Cornell University

 *by Leah Forrest and Kirstin Petersen, Oct.
 18th, 2017*

-NB: IN PROGRESS!

 ## Introduction

 This semester, we will give every team the option of making one PCB for their robot.
-Be aware, that this is NOT mandatory - you can do great in the class without making a PCB.
+If the PCB doesn't work, you are not obligated to use it on your robot, and it certainly does not need to contain your entire circuit.
+Be aware, that making a PCB is NOT mandatory - you can do great in the class without it.
 But if you do want to try it out, there are two methods described below.

 Please keep in mind that any components that are not already in the lab will have to be ordered, and that cost will also count against your final budget.
+[Here is a list of some frequently used components](SuggestedComponents.md), and [how to import component libraries](ImportingComponents.md).

 ### Part of the Maker Space?